vagrant313/ascii2bin_task/README.md

 ## Project Generation
 1. Open Xilinx Vivado.
 2. Goto TCL comandline.
+3. CD to the repo directory
-3. source create_project.tcl
+4. source ./create_project.tcl
-6. the script will Run synthesis and implementation and Generate the bitstream.
+5. the script will Run synthesis and implementation and Generate the bitstream.

 ## References
 The BCD conversion algorithem is inspired by below reference